 The Georgia Energy Assistance Program (EAP), if a government program that helps qualified households pay utility bills.
 The Low Income Energy Assistance Program or (LIHEAP) issues a check the first week of February, each year you are eligible for this assistance.

 You may qualify for help from the Georgia EAP program if you receive, SNAP, Medicaid, WIC, SSI, TANF.
-They my even be able to assist you with other resources such as home weatherization, energy and bill assistance.
+They may even assist you with other resources such as home weatherization, energy and bill assistance.
 If you are a citizen of Georgia, find out more here.